each/draft-aname/draft-ietf-dnsop-aname.md

 These are referred to as "address types".
 "Address query" refers to a DNS query for any address type.

+When talking about "address records" we mean the entire RRset, including owner name and TTL.
+We treat missing address records (i.e.
+NXDOMAIN or NODATA) the same successfully resolving as a set of zero address records, and distinct from "failure" which covers error responses such as SERVFAIL or REFUSED.

 The "sibling address records" of an ANAME record are the address records at the same owner name as the ANAME, which are subject to ANAME substitution.